TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

 *IRIS* - your **I**ntelligent, **R**esourceful **I**nvestigation **S**upport bot is an embedded AI system within an investigations case management system.
 IRIS uses next-generation generative AI models to assist public investigators with their investigations in the following ways:

-- 🌎 Provides ariel imagery of case points of interest, viewable from Satellite or birds eye view imagery.
+- 🌎 Provides ariel imagery of case points of interest, viewable from satellite or birds eye view imagery.
-- ⚖️ Uses generative AI to compare witness testimonies and extract corroborating aspects and discrepancies.
+- ⚖️ Uses generative AI to **compare witness testimonies** and note **corroborating details** and **discrepancies**.
-- 🎥 Transcribes body cam footage , 911 calls, or other media using Azure Speech to Text Cognitive Services and analyzes this text and gets back to the user with a summarization of what happened in  the call, important details, and next steps.
+- 🎥 Analyzes hours-worth of case evidence (body cam footage, 911 calls, etc.) and extracts meaning: summary of event, important details, situation resolution, and more.
 - 🎨 Draws composite sketches of suspects based on witness descriptions (using DALL-E)
 - 📝 Logs any findings/analysis to case notes.